 When I was first asked this question I was in the midst of playing with resampling techniques.
 To someone with a hammer, everything looks like a nail, and to someone with a resampling program, everything looks like a resampling problem.
 So what I did was to write a small program that randomly assigned members of each gay couple to Partner1 or Partner2, calculated the correlation, redid the random assignment and recalculated the correlation, etc. This left me with the sampling distribution of the correlation coefficient under random resampling, and I could calculate a mean correlation and confidence limits on that correlation.
 That sounds like a good idea, and perhaps it is, but it is not the standard approach.
 The standard approach to problems like this is to use an intraclass correlation.

 As I said at the beginning, there are several kinds of intraclass correlations.
 The one that I am going to discuss here is often called a one-way coefficient.
 The phrase "one-way" sounds like something out of the analysis of variance, and in fact it is.
+My first description will be via the analysis of variance.
+I do this simply to be able to bring in some of the theory behind the model.
+But that is really the hard way to go about getting the coefficient, so I would suggest looking at that material for the theory and then going on to the SPSS Reliability statistics that follow for the actual calculation of the intraclass correlation coefficient.

 Imagine that we have 5 gay couples who each have a score on our measure of sociability.
 We want to ask if there is a tendency for partners to be alike in their level of sociability.
 We can set up a data table as shown below: